 Mystery Friends/Caring Friends:

 This ministry seeks to forge intergenerational relationships by pairing one adult and one child for a month-long time period.
 During this month, adults pledge to pray for their Mystery Friend, and the follow through by writing clues and sharing gifts with their “Mystery Friend.”
-After the 10 AM service, the child can pick up their clue and do some guessing!
+After the service, the child can pick up their clue and do some guessing!
 At the end of the month, we enjoy a big “Reveal Party” where the child learns the true identity of their “Mystery Friend.”
 At that point, the friendship turns into a “Caring Friend,” which means that the adult will continue to pray for their friend, guide them, encourage them to attend activities at church, and basically just stay in touch.
-We’ve seen some wonderful friendships maintained now for 2 years!
+We’ve seen some wonderful friendships grow over the years!!
 Mystery Friends/Caring Friends Ministry typically happens in February.

 Adults can sign up to be part of a dinner group that meets throughout the year at each other’s homes.
 This is a wonderful time to get to know other people in your church family.